 “The core reason why I am stressed at work is that actually I do not like my job.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-Observation on why I am stressed at work